Lattice-Automation/synbio/README.md

 - `Plasmid` - single list of SeqRecords to combine into a plasmid
 - `Library` - list of list of SeqRecords to combine into plasmids
-- `Combinatorial` - list of SeqRecords to combine into all valid assemblies
+- `Combinatorial` - list of SeqRecords to combinatorially anneal into all valid assemblies
 - `CombinatorialBins` - list of bins of SeqRecords for combinatorial assembly between bins

 ### Protocols